AdityaDNair/wireshark-network-analysis/README.md

 Network Traffic Analysis using Wireshark -
 Network traffic analysis project using Wireshark to study protocols, packet behavior, and suspicious activity detection.

+Introduction
+This project focuses on analyzing live network traffic using Wireshark to study protocol behavior, encrypted communication, and suspicious traffic patterns.

 Tools Used:
 - Wireshark
 - Nmap